ObMimic System Requirements

 Prerequisites for compiling and running tests that make use of ObMimic are:

-- A JDK or JRE for Java™ SE 5 or higher (with Java SE 8 recommended, and subject to any higher requirements imposed by any other code or libraries that you are using — and with support for Java SE 5 likely to be dropped once Java SE 9 is released).
+- A JDK or JRE for Java™ SE 6 or higher (with use of the latest Java SE release recommended, and subject to any higher requirements imposed by any other code or libraries that you are using).

 - A suitable Servlet API or Java EE API library.
 That is, a “servlet.jar”, “servlet‑api.jar”, “javax.servlet‑api‑*.jar”, “javaee.jar” or other such Servlet or Java EE library that provides the Servlet API and that is not restricted to compile‑time use only (as explained below).
 For this release of ObMimic, any such library for Servlet versions 2.4, 2.5, 3.0 or 3.1 can be used (with Servlet 3.1 recommended).
 Note that any code that you want to test using ObMimic will inevitably have its own dependency on the Servlet API, so a suitable library will often already be present (though it may need to be added to the classpath used for compiling and running your tests, as your tests may not have called any of your servlet code before).
 However, also note that at present some of the Java EE API jars distributed by Oracle are deliberately restricted to compile‑time use only (such as the “javaee‑api‑7.0.jar” and “javaee‑web‑api‑7.0.jar” archives available from the java.net website and elsewhere), and are thus not suitable for use when running ObMimic‑based tests.